IBM/cp4ba-labs/24.0.0/Bring-Up/Bring-Up-Lab-2/Exercise-1-Prepare.md

 2. At the top of the reservation, you see a link to a Remote Desktop Service (RDP).
 Copy the link provided to the clipboard, and try running your favorite Remote Desktop client with the RDP link.
 If that is working, its the preferred way to connect to the Bastion host of the Openshift environment.
-	Should that not be possible, please skip to step xx.
+	Should that not be possible, please skip to step 4.

 	![RDPLink](Images/2.2.2-RDP.png)